 - Marine animal husbandry including feeding

-Preference will be given to those applicants who fulfil the following minimum requirements (please check before applying):
+Preference will be given to those applicants who fulfil the following criteria which are considered to be minimum requirements (please check before applying):

-Bachelor’s degree in marine biology or a related discipline, or a minimum of three years experience in university-level science, especially in biology and chemistry
+- Bachelor’s degree in marine biology or a related discipline, or a minimum of three years experience in university-level science, particularly in biology and chemistry

-- Familiarity with water testing, laboratory and/or microscopy procedures
+- Familiarity and understanding of water testing and laboratory procedures

 - Experience in animal handling or husbandry

-- PADI Open water SCUBA certification or equivalent
+- PADI Rescue Diver SCUBA certification, or equivalent.

-Successful applicants should also be in good physical condition, be able to commit to five days/week for the full 6-month internship period, and be able to provide their own financial support, housing, and transportation.
-Reef HQ Aquarium provides assistance with occupational training visas for successful overseas applicants.
+Successful applicants should also be in good physical condition, and be able to provide their own financial support, housing and transportation as it is an unpaid position, with no renumeration.
+Reef HQ Aquarium may be able to provide assistance with occupational training visas if needed for successful overseas applicants, depending on circumstance.

 How to apply

-- February / March applications are due no later than November 25
+- February / March applications are due no later than 25 October of the previous year

-- August / September applications are due no later than May 25
+- August / September applications are due no later than 25 April of that same year

-To apply, you must provide the following materials (incomplete applications will not be considered):
+To apply, you must provide the following :

 - Name, nationality and contact information

-- University affiliation, address, and academic qualifications and program
+- University affiliation, detailing academic qualifications and notable program achievements

-- A current résumé or curriculum vitae that include three academic or professional references with their up-to-date contact information
+2. A current resume outlining previous relevant professional experience.
+This should include three academic or professional references with their current contact information.

-- An official letter of recommendation from a current faculty member or supervisor who is familiar with your intern-ship related interests and skills
+3. An official letter of recommendation from a current faculty member or supervisor who is familiar with your internship related interests and skills.

 2-68 Flinders Street

-Alternatively, you may submit your documents via email to: internships@reefHQ.com.au
+Alternatively you may submit your application with attachments via email to: